-Operational Transformation is a very powerful tool that allows to build great collaborative apps with support for non-blocking concurrent editing.
-I am looking forward to dive deep into the algorithm (and ofcourse extending this blogpost) and possibly working on an editor which supports it as well.
+Operational Transformation is a very powerful tool that allows building great collaborative apps with support for non-blocking concurrent editing.
+I am looking forward to diving deep into the algorithm (and of course extending this blog post) and possibly working on an editor which supports it as well.

 I've read the following papers and articles to learn about Operational Transformation.